St Annes-on-the-Sea Carnegie Library

 The Carnegie Library is in Lytham St Annes, Lancashire, England.

 The foundation stone of St. Anne's Library was laid in August 1904 and the building was officially opened on 10 January 1906.
 The land was given by the St. Anne's on the Sea Land and Building Company, and Andrew Carnegie paid for the building itself.
 This was the first library in the town.

-There is also a library at Lytham.
+Until 2016, there was also a library at Lytham.

-The library was administered by the St Anne's on the Sea Urban District until 1922 when the Urban District Council amalgamated with Lytham U.D.C. to form the municipal borough of Lytham St. Annes.
+The library was administered by the St Anne's on the Sea Urban District until 1922 when the Urban District Council amalgamated with Lytham UDC to form the municipal borough of Lytham St. Annes.
 The Borough continued to operate the service until 1974 when the Library Service was taken over by Lancashire County Council and became the District Central Library of Fylde District.

 The development and opening of the building

 Councillor L S Stott, Chairman of St Anne's on the Sea Urban District Council had been in communication with the American Philanthropist and benefactor of public libraries, Andrew Carnegie and Council Minutes (General Purposes Committee) of 29 June 1903 report that he received "an intimation from Mr Carnegie's private secretary that he would give the sum of £3,500 for the erection of a library".

 The offer was gratefully accepted and a sub committee was appointed to consider a suitable site for the library.
 A number of options were considered including a site on St Annes Road East but the offer of a site on Clifton Drive South from the Land and Building Company was eventually settled on.